ms/buildtogether.tech/src/git-solo/index.md

     The branch name should be as descriptive as a variable name or filename would be.

 3. Make your changes.
-If something occurs to you along the way---for example, if we are writing a new function and realize that the documentation for some other function should be updated---*don't* do that work in this branch.
+If something occurs to you along the way—for example, if we are writing a new function and realize that the documentation for some other function should be updated—*don't* do that work in this branch.
     Instead, commit our changes, switch back to `main`, and create a new branch for the other work.